How VAT works

-You may want to appoint an agent to deal with HMRC on your behalf.
+You can appoint an agent to deal with HMRC on your behalf if you prefer.